Shopify/liquid/_filters/reverse.md

 {{ my_array | reverse | join: ", " }}
 ```

-Although `reverse` cannot be used directly on a string, you can split a string into an array, reverse the array, and rejoin it by chaining together filters:
+Although `reverse` cannot be used directly on a string, you can split a string into an array, reverse the array, and rejoin it by chaining together filters.

 <p class="code-label">Input</p>
 ```liquid